Basdeo Panday: Early life

 St. Julien Presbyterian School.
-He was later enrolled in Presentation College, San Fernando.
+He was later enrolled in Presentation College, San Fernando with help from his father's uncle Joseph Hardath Dube.
 He later worked as a sugarcane weigher at the Williamsville Estate near Princes Town for one crop season in 1951.
 He then worked as a primary school teacher at Seereram Memorial Vedic School in Montrose, Chaguanas, and at St. Clement Vedic School at the St. Clement Junction in St. Madeleine.
 He was also a civil servant at the San Fernando Magistrate's Court where he took notes for Magistrate Churchill Johnson, Magistrate Errol Roopnarine, and Magistrate Noor Mohamed Hassanali, who would go on to be the President of Trinidad and Tobago during Panday's term as prime minister.